-- (U) Navy CIP personnel stated that they could not demonstrate the basis for the tier-level designation because of recent turnover in CIP personnel and the absence of policies, procedures, and historical asset information. - (U) The new CIP officer at Marine Corps Base Quantico did not have operating procedures to manage the DCIP, including identifying and prioritizing TCAs. - (U) (ENICOM (6) (5) - (U) Army CIP personnel stated that they rely on the DIB Sector DISLA and the Army DIB Sector liaison to identify non-DoD owned assets.
-However, Army policies and procedures did not include a method for identifying these assets to properly assign the tign layer.
-According to ASD(HD&ASA) percented not all - properly assign the tier-level.
+- (U) Navy CIP personnel stated that they could not demonstrate the basis for the tier-level designation because of recent turnover in CIP personnel and the absence of policies, procedures, and historical asset information. - (U) The new CIP officer at Marine Corps Base Quantico did not have operating procedures to manage the DCIP, including identifying and prioritizing TCAs. - (U) (ENICOM (b) (5) - (U) Army CIP personnel stated that they rely on the DIB Sector DISLA and the Army DIB Sector liaison to identify non-DoD owned assets.
+However, Army policies and procedures did not include a method for identifying these assets to - properly assign the tier-level.
 According to ASD(HD&ASA) personnel, not all non-DoD owned assets are DIB assets.
 Army CIP personnel also stated that they needed additional guidance from ASD(HD&ASA) personnel on identifying procedural standards and conditions to complete mission decomposition, the first step of the CAIP. - (U) Transportation Sector CIP personnel stated that they requested, but did not receive, adequate feedback from ASD(HD&ASA) regarding the procedures that they implemented for the CAIP.